Do Go On - 206 - Dungeons and Dragons

 Right.

-And obviously that's a question that we've already
+that's a question that we've already got answered

 Yeah, great.

-I'm going to play my mother fucking loot for you.
+I'm going to play my motherfucker lute for you.

 Woo!

-Yes.
-Support us on patreon.com forward slash do go on pod and maybe that
+Support us on patreon.com forward slash do go on pod.

-ties in nicely because generally we'd like to read out some
+And maybe that ties in nicely because generally we would like to read out some names

 Please do.